Fidelity International's graduate application: why are you applying?

 2. Find something unique about Fidelity International and the graduate scheme

-Perhaps Fidelity International’s graduate business management programme appeals to you because during the 30-month placement you'll gain experience in and exposure to several business areas, which you believe will deepen your understanding of investment management and Fidelity’s operations specifically.
+Perhaps Fidelity International’s graduate business management programme appeals to you because you'll gain experience in and exposure to several business areas, which you believe will deepen your understanding of investment management and Fidelity’s operations specifically.
 Alternatively, maybe the variation in the scheme will give you the opportunity to develop the skills and broader knowledge you need in order to assume a management position in future.

 3. Reflect on all your experiences to find suitable examples